 The quintessential Jewish expression of thanks, gratitude and acknowledgment is Baruch Hashem, meaning “Thank God,” or “Praise be to the Lord.”

 Chassidim say of the Baal Shem Tov that he would travel around the little towns and villages of Eastern Europe, asking Jews how they were.
 However poor or troubled they were, invariably they would reply, Baruch Hashem.
 It was an instinctive expression of faith, and every Jew knew it.
 They might have lacked the learning of the great Talmudic scholar, or the wealth of the successful, but they believed they had much to thank God for, and they did so.
 When asked what he was doing and why, the Baal Shem Tov would reply by quoting the verse: “You are holy, enthroned on the praises of Israel” (Psalm 22:4).
-So every time a Jew says Baruch Hashem, he or she is helping to make a throne for the Shechinah, the Divine Presence.
+So every time a Jew says Baruch Hashem, they are helping to make a throne for the Shechinah, the Divine Presence.

 The words Baruch Hashem appear in this week’s parsha.
 But they are not spoken by a Jew.
 The person who says them is Yitro, Moshe’s father-in-law.
 Rejoining Moshe after the Exodus, bringing with him Moshe’s wife and children, and hearing from his son-in-law all that had happened in Egypt, he says, “Praise be to the Lord [Baruch Hashem], who rescued you from the hand of the Egyptians and of Pharaoh, and who rescued the people from the hand of the Egyptians” (Ex.
 18:10).